 8) How to get to Pampelonne from St Tropez without sitting in traffic

-To get to the beach clubs on Pampelonne in a calm and collected fashion, use the Chemin de Sainte Anne, there and back.
+To get to the best Pampelonne beach clubs in a calm and collected fashion, use the Chemin de Sainte Anne, there and back.

-We sincerely hope that these shortcuts make your holiday in Saint Tropez as problem-free as possible.
-If you discover any other sneaky diversions to help others avoid traffic, please let us know.
+These sneaky shortcuts are guaranteed to make your holiday in Saint Tropez as hassle-free as possible.
+In the peak of the summer season, when time is precious and the sun is strong, use these routes to get you where you need to go, and fast!
+If you discover any other sneaky diversions to help others avoid traffic, please let us know!